jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Namespace.md

 1. Before deleting a namespace, please clear all applications under such namespace, otherwise, it cannot be deleted.

+2. It requires **Registration Center Name to be Unique** in the JDSF platform.
+Therefore, if a new namespace is to be created after a namespace is deleted, it needs to ensure **Registration Center Name to be Unique**, and it cannot be repeated with the name of the registration center created ever before.

-2. Before deleting the data, a user needs to well complete data backup work on his/her own.
+3. Before deleting the data, a user needs to well complete data backup work on his/her own.